The Basic Principles of User Interface Design

 A design system is a great way to ensure consistency in UI design.

 Don’t draw attention to your user interface.
-A great UI allows people to use the product without friction, not spend time figuring out how to interact with the product.
+A great UI allows people to use the product without friction, not spend time figuring out how to interact with the interface.

 Feedback can be visual, audio (the ding of a new message alert), or sense of touch (useful in gaming or the “buzz” alert for a new email or phone call when your phone is set to “silent”).
 Every action should have feedback to indicate that the action was successful or not.